carpentries/instructor-training/episodes/21-carpentries.md

 if you would like Software Carpentry to take a new direction, or would like to do more than teach or develop lessons, you are very welcome to put your name forward as a candidate.

-> ## Feedback on Assessment
->
-> Take 10 minutes to go through the pre-workshop questionnaire given to you by your instructor
-> and critique its questions.
-> (Remember, critiquing means commenting on positive aspects as well as negative ones.)
-> How long do you think it will take the average learner to fill it in?
-> How useful do you think the information it gathers will be to you as an instructor?
-> How could you improve the questions?
-> What would you add, and what would you drop to make room?
->
-> This exercise and discussion should take about 15 minutes.
-{: .challenge}